Muttley/foundryvtt-fallout/README.md

 Foundry VTT: Limited License Agreement for module development.

 All copyright assets used with explicit consent from Modiphius Entertainment.
-The fvtt-modiphius developer community holds no claim to underlying copyrighted assets.
+The system developers hold no claims to underlying copyrighted assets.

 ## Thanks to